 - Works with all the existing shields

 The Arduino UNO R3 board is an open source hardware, but, however, you can build your own board using the files available on the Arduino website.
 The UNO board can be programmed with the IDE software.
-According to the microcontroller on your board, you can select from either Arduino or Genuino UNO from the board menu.
+According to the microcontroller on your board, you can select from either Arduino from the board menu.
 The ATmega328 microcontroller on the Arduino Uno board makes the communication by using the original STK500 protocol.